 - Patriotic Fervor: Of the worst sort.

 - Propaganda Machine: The whole film itself is a glowing example.
 A few American propaganda pieces just showed the marching and translated parts of the speeches into English, letting the mere fact it was meant to be inspirational for the Germans speak for itself.
 The Why We Fight series did this a lot.

 - Rousing Speech: Well, they certainly seem roused.
 And ready to kill on command.

-- Stock Parody: Probably one of the most referenced films of all time: everything from Citizen Kane to Star Wars to Gladiator to The Lion King to The Spongebob Squarepants Movie borrows imagery from this movie, along with the innumerable films and documentaries who simply cannibalize its footage such as A Clockwork Orange.
+- Stock Parody: Probably one of the most referenced films of all time: everything from Citizen Kane to Star Wars to Gladiator to The Lion King (1994) to The SpongeBob SquarePants Movie borrows imagery from this movie, along with the innumerable films and documentaries who simply cannibalize its footage such as A Clockwork Orange.
 More generally our collective image of Nazis (marching masses of soldiers, Hitler's manic speech-making, showy displays of gunmen and swastika banners) largely originates here.